pabloh3/bifm_wp_plugin/readme.txt

 Donate link: https://www.builditforme.ai/donate
 Tags: widgets, elementor, AI, automation, management Requires at least: 5.0
-Tested up to: 6.4.3
+Tested up to: 6.6
 Requires PHP: 7.0
 Stable tag: 1.2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Ask a bot to build Elementor widgets or blog posts for you.
 See the changes in real time.
-Save your widgets and include them in any of your pages with the Elementor editor.
+Save your widgets and include them in any of your pages.

 == Description ==